Brisk Walking Guide: How To Take A Power Walk

 What are the Benefits of Brisk Walking?

-Now let’s delve into the many benefits of brisk walking that your body — and mind — stand to gain.
+Now, let’s delve into the numerous benefits that brisk walking offers to both your body and mind.

-- Cardiovascular Health: Regular brisk walking boosts heart and lung fitness and reduces the risk of heart ailments and stroke.
-It also helps in managing conditions like hypertension and high cholesterol.
+• Cardiovascular Health: Regular brisk walking enhances heart and lung fitness, reducing the risk of heart ailments and stroke.
+It also helps manage conditions such as hypertension and high cholesterol.

-- Weight Management: A brisk walk could be the key to maintaining a healthy weight!
+• Weight Management: A brisk walk may be the key to maintaining a healthy weight.
 For example, if you weigh around 70 kilograms, you can burn approximately 280 calories per hour at this pace.

-- Reduced Risk of Chronic Diseases: Regular brisk walking can lower your risk of developing chronic diseases like type 2 diabetes.
+• Reduced Risk of Chronic Diseases: Regular brisk walking can lower your risk of developing chronic diseases, such as type 2 diabetes.

-To enjoy these benefits, we recommend that you aim to walk briskly for at least 30 minutes most days of the week.
+To enjoy these benefits, we recommend walking briskly for at least 30 minutes most days of the week.
 If finding a straight 30-minute slot seems challenging, you can split it into shorter bouts of 10 minutes spread throughout the day.

 So, why wait?
 Lace up those shoes and step out for a brisk walk!